cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/plan-upgrade-older-versions-office.md

 ## What is Microsoft 365?
 What is Microsoft 365 Apps?

-Microsoft 365 (and Office 365) provides subscription plans that include access to Office applications and other cloud services, including Teams, Exchange Online, and OneDrive.
+Microsoft 365 provides subscription plans that include access to Office applications and other cloud services, including Teams, Exchange Online, and OneDrive.
 For more information, see the following resources:

 - [Compare Microsoft 365 enterprise plans](https://www.microsoft.com/microsoft-365/compare-microsoft-365-enterprise-plans)
 - [Compare enterprise plans for Office 365](https://www.microsoft.com/microsoft-365/enterprise/compare-office-365-plans)